davidcbrownfield/CS478/README.md

     def f: Animal = new Animal()
 }

-class Two extends class One {
+class Two extends One {
     def f: Dog = new Dog()
 }
 ```